 The Quicksilver is aimed at people with "Excellent" credit

-The simplest way to apply for a Capital One card is through the online form.
+The simplest way to apply for a Capital One card is through their website.

 Doing so can give you a decision in as little as 60 seconds.
 To improve your chances of qualifying, try to have a credit score of 720 or higher.